frappe/bench/README.md

 Easy way
 --------

-Supported for CentOS 6, Debian 7 and Ubuntu 12.04+
+Supported for CentOS 6, CentOS 7, Debian 7 and Ubuntu 12.04+

 Open your Terminal and enter: